Levreka/MechaCar_Statistical_Analysis/README.md

 ## Linear Regression to Predict MPG

 <img width="960" alt="Deliverable_1" src="https://user-images.githubusercontent.com/90356052/148167520-104ab4ef-a084-4944-a71b-1a098c64c0dc.png">

 Which variables/coefficients provided a non-random amount of variance to the mpg values in the data set?

 Vehicle length and ground_clearance provide a non-random amount of variance to the mpg values in the data set under the assumption of using a .05 significance level.
-That is to say that vehicle length and vehicle ground clearance have significant impact on mpg, while vehicle weight spoiler angle and AWD indicate a random ammount of variance this is shown by their P-values above the .05 assumption
+That is to say that vehicle length and vehicle ground clearance have significant impact on mpg, while vehicle weight spoiler angle and AWD indicate a random amount of variance this is shown by their P-values above the .05 assumption

 Is the slope of the linear model considered to be zero?
 Why or why not?